Gianfranco Baruchello

 In 1973, Gianfranco Baruchello founded Agricola Cornelia, an agricultural enterprise situated on land purchased that same year on via di Santa Cornelia, on the outskirts of Rome towards Formello.
 Gradually, the enterprise expanded to cultivate surrounding land, thwarting real estate speculation, with an approach blending artistic happening and political intent.
 Beyond land acquisition, the endeavor became a reflection on the interplay between agricultural produce, artistic output, and their respective value, echoing Duchampian themes while delving into the materiality of labor and economic principles.
 This venture, both in name and practice, also inspired a series of paintings and two books: "Agricola Cornelia S.p.a.
 1973-1981," cataloging a show at Galleria Milano where Baruchello exhibited artworks intertwined with Agricola Cornelia's experience, and "How to Imagine," a lengthy interview (conducted by Henry Martin) featuring only Baruchello's responses.

 By the late 1980s, in the spaces formerly occupied by Agricola Cornelia, Baruchello created "Il Giardino" (The Garden).
-Presented in 1989 at the Spoleto Festival in "Voci sull'acqua," the project involved the artist tending to a small bonsai of Gingko biloba.
+Presented in 1989 at the Spoleto Festival in "Voci sull'acqua," the project involved the artist tending to a small bonsai of Ginkgo biloba.
 "Il Giardino" serves as a space for the mind's identification with the earth, trees, and shrubbery.

 In 1998, the Baruchello Foundation was established in the artist's former home-studio on Via di Santa Cornelia in the Roman hills.

 Curated by Achille Bonito Oliva, the Galleria Nazionale d'Arte Moderna in Rome presented the anthological exhibition "Gianfranco Baruchello: Certain Ideas" in late 2011 and early 2012.

 From June to September 2014, a retrospective titled "Gianfranco Baruchello: Certain Ideas Retrospective," curated by Dirk Luckow in collaboration with ZKM Center for Art and Media Karlsruhe, was held.
 The exhibition subsequently moved to ZKM in November 2014 (November 1, 2014 - March 29, 2015), curated by Andreas Beitin and Peter Weibel.
 Alongside this exhibition, the catalog "Baruchello: Certain Ideas," edited by Achille Bonito Oliva, Carla Subrizi, Dirk Luckow, Peter Weibel, and Harald Falckenberg, was published by Electa in 2014.

 Baruchello died in Rome on 14 January 2023, at the age of 98.